linode/docs/docs/guides/tools-reference/basics/how-to-add-and-remove-sudo-access-in-ubuntu/index.md

 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## Adding User Rights Through the `sudoers` File
+## Adding User Rights Through the sudoers File

 Advanced users may want to restrict what can be done with `sudo`.
-This is done in the file located at `/etc/sudoers` and should only be done by those who are familiar with the administrative tasks.
+These restrictions are defined in the file located at `/etc/sudoers` and should only be done by those who are familiar with the administrative tasks.
 As a general rule, editing `/etc/sudoers` should be to adjust permissions for the sudo group, not to give permissions to individual users.
 Linode suggests the following methods to grant access to users.
 If you want to explore options for `/etc/sudoers` further, see the [sudoers manual](https://www.sudo.ws/man/1.8.17/sudoers.man.html).

 ## Granting `sudo` Rights Through the Desktop Environment